World-class liver specialists in your neighborhood.

 Columbia and Weill Cornell Medicine doctors, in collaboration with NewYork-Presbyterian’s Asian Liver Health Initiative, are now seeing patients at convenient locations for the Asian population.

 NewYork-Presbyterian Center for Liver Disease and Transplantation (CLDT) is a comprehensive, multi-campus center working with Columbia University and Weill Cornell Medicine physicians.
 The center provides adults and children with liver disease patient-centered care across numerous specialties.
 Our Asian Liver Health Initiative offers services and promotes liver health to the Asian and Asian American community.
-Our staff speak Mandarin, Cantonese, Korean and English.
+Our staff speak Mandarin, Cantonese, Korean, Japanese, Hindi, Spanish, and English.

 Conditions We Treat